vignettes/scul-tutorial.Rmd

 The lasso objective function consists of the same squared prediction error as OLS, but with an additional penalty that rises with the complexity of the vector of weights.
 In the expression, \(|\omega|_1\) is the sum of the absolute values of the coefficients associated with each candidate control series.
 The penalty means that coefficients that are large in an unconstrained OLS regression shrink toward zero.
 Coefficients that are relatively small may shrink all the way to zero.
 Since some coefficients are set to zero, the lasso is able to estimate coefficients that minimize the penalized sum of squares even when the number of independent variables exceeds the number of observations.
 In addition, the regression framework relaxes the restriction that weights must be non-negative and sum to one.
 It is straightforward, for example, to add an intercept to the model by including a comparison unit that is simply equal to a constant in every period.

-Our package uses the glmnet package in order to conduct lasso regressions.
+package in order to conduct lasso regressions.
 This is a very fast and flexible package with excellent documentation and a (free!) accompanying textbook, https://web.stanford.edu/~hastie/StatLearnSparsity/.
-By modifying the options of glmnet within our package a wide-variety of other models could be accommodated.
+By modifying the options of glmnet

 A key choice parameter in the lasso regression method is the penalty parameter, which is represented by \(\lambda\) in the above equation.
 As \(\lambda\) increases, each weight in \(\widehat{\omega}_{lasso}\) will attenuate and the set of donors with non-zero weight will become more sparse as many weights are driven to zero.
 At one extreme, the penalty parameter could be so large that every weight is set to zero.
 At the other extreme, the penalty parameter could be set to zero, which would simply be the OLS estimator.